Sessional Lecturers Appointment Types

-Sessional Faculty who are not reappointed maintain their length of service for 24 months.
+Sessional lecturers who are not reappointed maintain their length of service for 24 months.
 Those whose workload drops from above 50% to below 50% are also entitled to maintain full benefits for 24 months.
-If a course is cancelled within a month of its planned start-date, a Sessional Lecturer is entitled to $300.
+If a course is cancelled within a month of its planned start-date, a sessional lecturer is entitled to $300.

 Q: When and how do I get paid?